Nividica/ThaumicEnergistics/README.md

 ---

-### Please note that I am no longer actively adding features to this mod.
+### Please note that this mod is currently in development for 1.12.2.
-I may however release bug fixes from time to time.
+The following versions are required for this mod:
+- Thaumcraft 6.1.BETA21
+- Applied Energistics 2 rv6-alpha-3

 About
 ---